/ SKYLIGHT HOUSE 2010

-CONCEPT: The Skylight House inverts a traditional Victorian terrace house.
+The Skylight House inverts a traditional Victorian terrace house.
 The living rooms are relocated to the top floor where there is better access to views and sunlight, and the secondary bedrooms are placed on the ground floor.
-The design is imagined as two fluid horizontal planes that have been inserted within the traditional envelope; one folding to form a ground plane that mediates the natural ground levels along the site; and a second along the ceiling line which fragments and undulates to permit sunlight into the length of the building.
-The ground plane has been cut around a central courtyard containing an endemic Banksia Integrifolia which, along with the sculptural southern facing skylight, brings light into the living, kitchen and dining spaces.
+The design is imagined as two fluid horizontal planes inserted within the traditional envelope; one folding to form a ground plane that mediates the natural ground levels along the site; and a second along the ceiling line which fragments and undulates to permit sunlight into the length of the building.
+The ground plane has been cut around a central courtyard, which along with the sculptural southern facing skylight, brings light into the living, kitchen and dining spaces.
 These two planes act as spatial dividers as well as create a light filled, open fluid space unfamiliar in a traditional terrace house.

 |STRUCTURAL ENGINEER:||Benvenuti S.C.
 Pty Ltd|

 Dining Table & Chairs - Fritz Hansen, Arne Jacobsen 'Ant Dining Chair and Table';